 Sleep is where it shines

-Fitbit is known for its outstanding sleep tracking and the Inspire HR does not disappoint.
+Fitbit is known for its outstanding sleep tracking and the.
 The device consistently nailed when I went to sleep and when I woke up.
 The Inspire HR accurately tracked all stages of sleep, but it did a noticeably outstanding job detecting those moments when I was not quite asleep and not quite awake.